 The University prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act.
-The Dean of Students compiles crimes reported to the campus security authorities that were reported to them the previous calendar year.
+Residence Education and the Vice Chancellor of Student Success compiles crimes reported to the campus security authorities that were reported to them the previous calendar year.
 By October 1st of each year, a notice is emailed to all faculty, staff, and students that provides a direct link to the MSU-Northern website containing the Clery Act report.
-Hard copies of the report may be obtained by request through the Dean of Students Office.
+Hard copies of the report may be obtained by request through the Vice Chancellor of Student Success office.